rubasace/my-resume/README.md

 ### Export the PDF

-A file called `resume.pdf` will be generated can be generated with the data by running:
+A file called `resume.pdf` can be generated with the data by running:

 ```shell
 npm run pdf